24 hour contact: 01707 666297

 The PSS was established by the Royal College of Veterinary Surgeons (RCVS), which regulates the veterinary and veterinary nursing professions in the UK.
 The PSS steering committee is chaired by a representative of the RCVS and composed of representatives from all of the major veterinary and veterinary nursing organisations in the UK.

-The PSS Awards, which were updated in 2016, requires everyone in the clinical team to be working and thinking to the highest possible standards, and for a hospital or practice to have a strong culture of continuous improvement.
+The PSS Awards require everyone in the clinical team to be working and thinking to the highest possible standards, and for a hospital or practice to have a strong culture of continuous improvement.
 Assessment is based on a review of processes and documentation and also interviews with team members to assess how these processes are implemented.

-The Equine Referral Hospital has been assessed for 'Client Services', In-patient Services', 'Team and Professional Responsibility' and its 'Diagnostic Service' in 2016.
+The Equine Referral Hospital has been assessed for 'Client Services', In-patient Services', 'Team and Professional Responsibility' and 'Diagnostic Service', and the Equine practice for 'Ambulatory Service' in 2019.